inlets/inletsctl/README.md

 * Access the Python HTTP server via the DigitalOcean Public IP
 * Use the CLI to delete the host

-inletsctl is the quickest and easiest way to automate both `inlets` and `inlets-pro`, whilst retaining complete control.
+inletsctl is the quickest and easiest way to automate `inlets-pro`, whilst retaining complete control of your tunnel and data.

 ## Provisioners